KhushMG/cellular-automata-game_of_life/README.md

 ### Cellular Automata: Simple Rules, Complex Life

-Implementation of Conway's Game of Life in python.
+Implementation of Conway's Game of Life from scratch in python.